 This together with the main theorem of \cite{Ans18} (which is itself an ingredient in the proof of \Cref{intro:keylemmaextendinfty}) has as a consequence the classification of \Cref{intro:classification} below.
 We fix some notation.
 Let $S=\Spa (R,R^+)$ be a product of points with $R^\circ=\prod_{i\in I}\!
 O_{C_i}$ and a family of pseudo-uniformizers $\varpi_\infty=(\varpi_i)_{i\in I}$ such that $\varpi_\infty$ defines the topology on $R^\circ$.
 We moreover fix an untilt $S^\sharp$ given by a non-zero divisor $\xi_\infty=(\xi_i)_{i\in I}$.
 This induces for all $i\in I$ an untilt $C^\sharp_i$.

-\begin{corollary} The following categories are equivalent: \begin{enumerate} \item The category of local shtukas over $S$ with paw at $S^\sharp$. \item The category of Breuil--Kisin--Fargues modules over $\bbA_{\on{inf}}(R^{\circ,\sharp})$. \item The category of $I$-indexed families $\{(M_i,\Phi_i)\}_{i\in I}$ of Breuil--Kisin--Fargues modules over $\bbA_{\on{inf}}(O_{C^\sharp_i})$ with uniformly bounded poles and zeroes at $\xi_\infty$. \end{enumerate} Furthermore, a similar statement with $\calG$-structure holds. \end{corollary}
+\begin{corollary} Assume that $S$ is a product of points.
+Then the following categories are equivalent: \begin{enumerate} \item The category of local shtukas over $S$ with paw at $S^\sharp$. \item The category of Breuil--Kisin--Fargues modules over $\bbA_{\on{inf}}(R^{\circ,\sharp})$. \item The category of $I$-indexed families $\{(M_i,\Phi_i)\}_{i\in I}$ of Breuil--Kisin--Fargues modules over $\bbA_{\on{inf}}(O_{C^\sharp_i})$ with uniformly bounded poles and zeroes at $\xi_\infty$. \end{enumerate} Furthermore, a similar statement with $\calG$-structure holds. \end{corollary}

 \begin{remark} That vector bundles extend v-locally at $\infty$ was also shown independently by Zhang in her proof of Scholze's fiber product conjecture \cite[Proof of Proposition 8.14]{Zha23}.
 The previous version of this article discussed a proof of \Cref{intro:keylemmaextendinfty} that was substantially more complicated and had restrictions on the characteristic of $E$.
 It used the $\calM_b$-charts of Fargues--Scholze to uniformize $\Bun_G$ and extend at $\infty$.
 The current approach uses the Beauville--Laszlo uniformization of $\Bun_G$ to extend at $\infty$.
 The argument provided in the current version of the article is quite close to the one of Zhang.
 We are very grateful to her for several conversations related to this. \end{remark}